 Antique Sideboards and antique Serving Tables were first introduced in the 18th Century.
 They remained popular throughout the following century, which means many antique Sideboards are 18th and 19th Century.

-They were designed for presenting food and usually have some drawers for storage of plates etc. Both were intended to sit against a wall.
+They were designed for presenting food and usually have some drawers for storage of plates and other crockery.
+Both were intended to sit against a wall.
 Sideboards have a long width generally with deep drawers at either end & often with a shallow drawer across the middle.
-Although frequently made from mahogany they range from plain unadorned solid rectangular items, to serpentine heavily inlaid more elaborate pieces.
+Although frequently made from mahogany, they range from plain unadorned solid rectangular items, to serpentine heavily inlaid more elaborate pieces.
 They come in a variety of sizes and occasionally have a back support or a brass rail for hanging a fabric splash guard.

 Console tables were popular throughout the 18th century & into the Regency period.
 Often made in pairs, they were used in entrance halls and passageways against the wall.
-Ranging from rectangular tables with marble tops on elaborately carved giltwood legs to simpler half-moon shapes with straight legs, they were made from all the woods available at the time: satinwood in the Sheraton period etc. Sometimes they were painted or intricately inlaid & cross-banded with contrasting woods.
+Ranging from rectangular tables with marble tops on elaborately carved giltwood legs to simpler half-moon shapes with straight legs, they were made from all the woods available at the time; i.e. satinwood in the Sheraton period.
+Sometimes they were painted or intricately inlaid & cross-banded with contrasting woods.